-- Salon services for residents have resumed; the salon is providing service to two residents at a time.
+Salon services for residents have resumed; the salon is providing service to two residents at a time.

-- Transportation to local grocery stores has also resumed; curbside pick-up for residents that have ordered groceries on-line also continues.
+Transportation to local grocery stores has also resumed; curbside pick-up for residents that have ordered groceries online also continues.

-- As we welcome visitors to Heron’s Key the following requirements remain in effect:
+As we welcome visitors to Heron’s Key the following requirements remain in effect:

-- All essential employees and visitors to Heron’s Key are screened at the Concierge Desk using Washington Department of Health recommended health questions.
+All essential employees and visitors to Heron’s Key are screened at the Concierge Desk using Washington Department of Health’s recommended health questions.
 All employees and visitors are required to have their temperature taken upon arrival to campus.
 Should a fever be exhibited they will not be permitted to enter further into the building.

-Specific to Penrose Harbor, in March of 2021, the Washington State Department of Health (DOH) released updated guidelines for long-term care facilities such as Penrose Harbor at Heron’s Key.
+Specific to Penrose Harbor, in April of 2021, the Washington State Department of Health (DOH) again released updated guidelines for long-term care facilities such as Penrose Harbor at Heron’s Key.
 The Safe Start Plan for Long term care is advancing with a reduction in restrictions for Penrose Harbor, and we are delighted that residents in Penrose Harbor are once again able to connect in person with loved ones and friends.
-There are requirements and limitations for who is eligible for in-person visit, and limits on the number of visitors allowed for indoor versus outdoor visits.
+There are requirements and limitations for who is eligible for an in-person visit, and limits on the number of visitors allowed for indoor versus outdoor visits.
 Those eligible for indoor visits in Penrose Harbor are:

-- All fully vaccinated residents (fully vaccinated is defined as: a person who is 2 or more weeks (≥2) following receipt of the second dose in a 2-dose series of an approved COVID-19 vaccine, or 2 or more weeks (≥2) following receipt of one dose of a single dose approved COVID0-19 vaccine) are eligible.
+All fully vaccinated residents (fully vaccinated is defined as a person who is 2 or more weeks (≥2) following receipt of the second dose in a 2-dose series of an approved COVID-19 vaccine, or 2 or more weeks (≥2) following receipt of one dose of a single dose approved COVID0-19 vaccine) are eligible.

-- Penrose Harbor residents that are NOT fully vaccinated- may only have fully vaccinated visitors (meaning those coming in to see the resident must be fully vaccinated as defined as above).
+Penrose Harbor residents that are NOT fully vaccinated- may only have fully vaccinated visitors (meaning those coming in to see the resident must be fully vaccinated as defined as above).

 In-person visits are also allowed for compassionate care situations- these are visits that are non-routine based on resident-centered care needs, where the resident has experienced a traumatic event or situation that would make an in-person visit of benefit to the resident, including psycho-social needs and end of life situations.